redolencetech/TimeLogger/README.md

 Windows time logging

 ## Background
 This module was written to make my own life easier - no one likes doing timesheets, but this automates the whole process by installing as a Windows service.
+This module writes all your timesheets to `C:\Temp\Timesheets\`.

 ##Logging activity
 It logs the following events: